bendzz/OutdoorPacmanVR/Readme.md

 		(Each save makes a new file in "\Quest 2\Internal shared storage\Android\data\com.DefaultCompany.OutdoorPacmanVR\files".
 To access, enable USB access in Quest 2 general settings->Deveper menu, then plug headset into PC and enable USB in headset popup.)

 		(NOTE: The only way to playback gameplay is through the Unity Editor version of the game; you'd need to copy the recordings to "C:\Users\PcUserName\AppData\LocalLow\DefaultCompany\OutdoorPacmanVR", download the game code from github, get it running, then go GameScene->Singletons->Record script, set Active, turn off Recording Mode, and set the File Number.
 Then hit play to watch the recording.
-It can also composite in video and nav data from a DJI mini pro 3 drone, but that's a whole process.)
+It can also composite in video and nav data from a DJI mini pro 3 drone, but that's a longer process.)

 NOTES:

 -Not entirely finished; it only has 1 level and winning or dying doesn't actually end it.
 (Just crank the ghost speeds up to simulate later levels).
-It's also missing some nuances of the original like cherries and some AI glitches.
+It's also missing some nuances of the original like cherries, some AI glitches and working teleporters (lol).
 But it's pretty authentic; The pixel perfect map, ghost AI and spawning is all about right.

 -Yes you can walk through walls.
 Even if I enforce rules here later I'll make them optional; it's fun =)